Welcome to the Keller ISD Substitute Connection!

 Substitute Qualifications and Rates

 To be the substitute for a classroom teacher, a minimum of 30 official college hours are required.
-If you have a high school diploma or equivalent, then you may only substitute in a classroom aide or office aide position.
+If you have a high school diploma or equivalent, then you may only substitute in an aide position (classroom or office aide).

 The daily rate of pay for a substitute teachers in KISD is based on the applicant's educational qualifications.
 The qualifications are determined by official transcripts and/or proof of certification.
 These rates are as follows:

 - High School Diploma - $66.00/day